vaamonde/ubuntu-2204/04-news/05-graylog.md

 gnupg2 uuid-runtime pwgen dirmngr
 ```

-## 02_ Baixando e instalando a Chave GPG do OpenSearch
+## 02_ Baixando e instalando a Chave GPG do OpenSearch no Ubuntu Server
 ```bash
 #baixando a chave GPG do OpenSearch
 #opção do comando curl: -o- (output file)